5 Best Medical Schools in Texas (Updated List For 2026)

 The medical school’s clinical practice is named UT Physicians.
 It holds the distinction of being one of the largest multi-specialty medical practices in the United States.

-This medical school has a faculty to student ratio of 1.6:1, with 1,543 full-time faculty and 962 full-time students.
+This medical school has a faculty-to-student ratio of 1.6:1, with 1,543 full-time faculty and 962 full-time students.

-In-state tuition for full-time students is $17,872, while out-of-state tuition is $26,125.
-Students wishing to apply need to do so by the Deadline of October 1st and pay the $185 fee.
+• In-state tuition for full-time students is $17,872, while out-of-state tuition is $26,125.

-3. University of Texas Health Science Center, San Antonio
+3. University of Texas Health Science Center, San Antonio (Long School of Medicine)

-The faculty to student ratio is 1.2:1, with 1,002 full-time faculty and 857 full-time students.
+The faculty-to-student ratio is 1.2:1, with 1,002 full-time faculty and 857 full-time students.

-Full-time, in-state students pay $17,581 per year, while out-of-state students pay $34,763 per year.
+• Full-time, in-state students pay $17,581 per year, while out-of-state students pay $34,763 per year.

 2. University of Texas Southwestern Medical Center

-It boasts that its Medical Center is the best hospital in the Dallas-Fort Worth area, with compassionate and advanced care.
-They are also affiliated with the Parkland Memorial Hospital, Children’s Medical Center Dallas, and William P. Clements Jr. University Hospital.
+They are affiliated with the Parkland Memorial Hospital, Children’s Medical Center Dallas, and William P. Clements Jr. University Hospital, and treat more than 2 million patients per year.

 There is also critical research being conducted there about Alzheimer’s, biomarkers in cancer, stem cells, cardiology and regeneration, and more.

-They also offer M.D./Ph.D., M.D./M.B.A., M.D./M.P.H, and an M.D./M.S. in Clinical Science, as well.
+They also offer M.D./Ph.D., M.D./M.B.A., M.D./M.P.H, and an M.D./M.S. in Clinical Science.

-Tuition costs $20,731 for full-time, in-state students and $33,831 for out-of-state students.
+• Tuition costs $20,731 for full-time, in-state students and $33,831 for out-of-state students.

 1. Baylor College of Medicine

-Select students may also enroll in one of Baylor’s several dual degree programs.
-These include an M.D./J.D., and M.D./M.B.A., M.D./M.P.H, and an M.D./Ph.D.
+Select students may enroll in dual degree programs, including an M.D./J.D., M.D./M.B.A., M.D./M.P.H, and M.D./Ph.D.

-Baylor has one of the best faculty to student ratios at 3.7:1.
-They employ 2,648 full-time faculty for their 721 full-time students.
+Baylor has one of the best faculty-to-student ratios at 3.7:1, with 2,648 full-time faculty for their 721 full-time students.

 Tips for Getting Accepted